 - If you need a dimmable bulb, please check the packaging before you make your purchase.

 Did you know that there are more than 4 billion sockets in homes across the country with old, inefficient bulbs wasting Americans billions of dollars and contributing to climate change?
-Join EPA in making a difference.
 Encourage your friends and family to make the most of their moments, and their contribution to the environment, by lighting them with ENERGY STAR certified LED bulbs.
 Together, we could save about $1.5 billion dollars in annual energy bills, and prevent 17 billion pounds of annual carbon pollution.

 Share Your Best Moments for “STAR” Recognition